 I earned a MAT at Portland State, a nice, normal-looking school.
 I've been learning from the tiny teachers that fill my elementary school classrooms since 2000.

 Over time I grew itchy to create, to make art…make something (besides my own children).
 I read a lot of picture books to my students.
 Some of them bothered me and I thought, "Hey, that looks easy.
 I'll do that!"
 [Illustration note: Hysterical laughter, followed by crying, sobbing, and then maniacal laughter.]

 I joined the SCBWI and joined a critique group.
 In May of 2015, at an SCBWI writing conference, author Richard Peck presented and said of his life, “I had to leave teaching to communicate with the young.”
 This described my conundrum exactly, and I burst into tears.
 Because life is not quite so simple, I realized that I had to figure out to do both--write and teach.
 I am working fervently to make that happen.

 As a teacher, parent, and human being, I am fascinated with the power of story in our lives.
 We look to them for beauty, to spark hope, to teach us, to transport us, and to ignite our imaginations.

-Currently, I live in Portland, Oregon with my husband and two kids.
-I am writing and drawing away, madly, in my basement, AKA the "Creativity Cave."
+Currently, I live in Portland, Oregon with my family.
+When not teaching, I can be found writing and drawing away, madly, in my basement, AKA the Creativity Cave.